 Perhaps unsurprisingly, you’ll want a fly-fishing rod to go fly fishing.
 There are so many variations of fly rods and so many fishing conditions for them that it’s impossible to say what fishing rod you should get, but here are the basic descriptors you’ll hear about for various rods.

-- Weight – This doesn’t refer to the physical weight of the rod, but rather the weight of the fly line (we’ll get there) the manufacturer recommends for pairing with the rod.
-In general, the smaller the number, the smaller the fish, and, conversely, the larger the number, the larger the fish.
+- Weight (often abbreviated as Wt) – This doesn’t refer to the physical weight of the rod, but rather the weight of the fly line (we’ll get there) the manufacturer recommends pairing with the rod.
+In general, the smaller the number, the smaller the fish being targeted; conversely, the larger the number, the larger the fish.

-- Length – This actually refers to the length of the fully assembled rod.
+- Length – This refers to the length of the fully assembled rod.
 Easy enough, right?

-- Pieces – Most fly rods break down into multiple pieces for ease of transport.
-For example, both of my traditional fly rods break down into four pieces.
+- Pieces – Most fly rods break down into multiple pieces for easy transport.
+For example, all of my traditional fly rods break down into four pieces.
 A key related consideration for combining running and fly fishing is the length of each piece.
-If the individual segments are too long, the rod will become more difficult to run with, especially if you’ll be traveling under or through branches or thick cover.
+If the individual segments are too long, the rod will become more challenging to run with, especially if you’re traveling under or through branches or thick cover.

-A fly rod is paired with a reel with its spool to hold line and a crank with which to reel in the line.
-Reels are also rated with “weights,” and once again they have nothing to do with weight of the actual item.
+A fly rod is paired with a reel with its spool to hold line and a crank to reel in the line.
+Reels are also rated with weights, and once again, they have nothing to do with the weight of the actual item.
 Like rod weights, larger reel weights are for heftier situations.
-Usually, the weights of the rod and reel are matched up, so that you might use a 2/3 (meaning 2 or 3)-weight reel with a 3-weight rod or a 5-weight reel with a 5-weight rod.
+Usually, the rod and reel weights are matched up, so you might use a 2/3 (meaning 2 or 3)-weight reel with a 3-weight rod or a 5-weight reel with a 5-weight rod.

-[Note that a few times in this article I refer to the above rod-and-reel setup as a “Western” fly rod as shorthand to distinguish it from the tenkara-style rods used in the Japanese tradition of fly fishing, which I describe further below.]
+[Author’s Note: A few times in this article, I refer to the above rod-and-reel setup as a “Western” fly rod as shorthand to distinguish it from the tenkara-style rods used in the Japanese tradition of fly fishing, which I describe further below.]

-My advice, if possible, is to go fly fishing with an experienced fly fisher in the type of setting you’d imagine fishing most often.
+My advice, if possible, is to go fly fishing with an experienced fly fisher — be it a paid guide or a patient friend — in the type of setting you’d imagine fishing most often.
 Hopefully, they will let you use an appropriate rod or rods to help you get started.
-If and when you feel ready to make a commitment to exploring fly fishing, take that fisher’s advice for the rod and go pick one up.
+If and when you feel ready to commit to exploring fly fishing, take that fisher’s advice for the rod and go pick one up.

 Here are some other ideas for getting the right rod to start with: